-The change comes when people stand up and demand for it, and then strive to get it.
-Today we are at that juncture of history where time demands that we stand up and demand that change and go and get it.
+Change comes when people stand up and demand for it, and then strive to get it.
+Today, we are at a juncture of history where time demands that we rise and strive for changes.
 Individuals involved in developing this report card strongly believe that they cannot just wait and remain mute spectators when time is demanding action from them.
-All of them have come together to develop this report card with an over-arching belief in the Constitution of India and the opportunity it creates for improved and efficient governance - the mean towards achieving the high ideals of the constitution - Justice, Liberty, Equality and Fraternity.
+All of them have come together to develop this report card with an over-arching belief in the Constitution of India and the opportunity it creates for improved and efficient governance - the means towards achieving high ideals of the constitution - Justice, Liberty, Equality and Fraternity.